 How It Works

-Applying the 5% rule would seem like this:
+Applying the 5% rule looks like:

-• Multiply the value of the property you own/want to get by 5%.
+- Multiply the value of the property you own/want to get by 5%.

-• Divide by 12 (to get a monthly amount).
+- Divide by 12 (to get a monthly amount).

-• If the resulting amount is more than you would spend to rent an equivalent property, renting your home and investing your money in rental properties might seem reasonable.
+- If the resulting amount is more than you would spend to rent an equivalent property, renting your home and investing your money in rental properties might seem reasonable.

 Why You Should Use It